-has deep connections to the geometry of the Gaussian polytopes $K_\l$.
-For example, it turns out that, for sufficiently large $\l$, the property that a point $x\in\RR^d$ is a vertex of $K_\l$ is equivalent to the statement that $T_\l(x)$ is an extreme point of $\Psi^{(\l)}$, whose collection is denoted by $\ext(\Psi^{(\l)})$ in what follows.
-The latter property means that $T_\l(x)$ is not covered by grains from $\Psi^{(\l)}$ different from $[\Pi^{\uparrow}(T_\l(x))]^{(\lambda)}$.
+For example, it turns out that, for sufficiently large $\la$, the property that a point $x\in\RR^d$ is a vertex of $K_\la$ is equivalent to the statement that $T_\la(x)$ is an extreme point of $\Psi^{(\la)}$, whose collection is denoted by $\ext(\Psi^{(\la)})$ in what follows.
+The latter property means that $[\Pi^{\uparrow}(T_\la(x))]^{(\lambda)}$ is not covered by other grains from $\Psi^{(\la)}$.
 This observation has been used extensively in \cite{CalkaYukich} and also our results exploit this fact.

-In \cite{CalkaYukich} a germ-grain model $\Phi^{(\l)}$ `dual' to $\Psi^{(\l)}$ has also been introduced.
-Formally, $\Phi^{(\l)}$ is defined as
+In \cite{CalkaYukich} a germ-grain model $\Phi^{(\la)}$ `dual' to $\Psi^{(\la)}$ has also been introduced.
+Formally, $\Phi^{(\la)}$ is defined as

-where $\Pi^{\downarrow}=\{(v,h)\in\RR^{d-1}\times\RR:h\leq\|v\|^2/2\}$ is the unit downward paraboloid, ${\rm int}(\,\cdot\,)$ denotes the interior of the argument set and $\oplus$ is the usual Minkowski sum.
-Clearly, the boundary $\partial\Phi^{(\l)}$ of $\Phi^{(\l)}$ is build from piecewise parabolic facets that are glued together at the extreme points of $\Psi^{(\l)}$, see \cite{CalkaYukich}.
+where $\Pi^{\downarrow}=\{(v,h)\in\RR^{d-1}\times\RR:h\leq -\|v\|^2/2\}$ is the unit downward paraboloid, ${\rm int}(\,\cdot\,)$ denotes the interior of the argument set and $\oplus$ is the usual Minkowski sum.
+Clearly, the boundary $\partial\Phi^{(\la)}$ of $\Phi^{(\la)}$ is build from piecewise parabolic facets that are glued together at the extreme points of $\Psi^{(\la)}$, see \cite{CalkaYukich}.